Bachelor degree (completed)

-Topics of the course include principles of scientific research, organization of the academic world, academic careers, the Netherlands Code of Conduct for Scientific Practice, academic fraud, research ethics and the ethical approval process, scientific publication, the role of statistics, and basic statistical testing.
+Topics of the course include principles of scientific research, organization of the academic world, academic careers, the Netherlands Code of Conduct for Scientific Practice, academic fraud, research ethics and the ethical approval process, scientific publication, the role of creativity in research, asking the right questions, finding the right data, the role of statistics, basic statistical testing.

 The course format is rather intense and student participation is high.
 Class attendance is compulsory and an active in-class attitude is expected.

 After completing the course students can: